Is 20% Window Tint Legal In Virginia?

 Allowed Window Tint Darkness In Virginia For Vehicles

-1. Front Windshield: The law permits a non-reflective tint that extends up to 5 inches from the top of the windshield, or above the manufacturer's AS-1 line.
+• Front Windshield: The law allows a non-reflective tint extending up to 5 inches from the top of the windshield or above the manufacturer's AS-1 line.

-2. Front Side Windows: These windows must allow at least 50% of light to pass through (50% VLT).
-Additionally, the reflectivity should be less than 20%.
+• Front Side Windows: The tint on these should allow at least 50% of light through 50% VLT.
+Also, the reflectivity should be less than 20%.

-3. Rear Side Windows: The tint should permit at least 35% of light to pass through (35% VLT) and have a reflectivity of less than 20%.
+• Rear Side Windows: The tint on the rear side windows should allow at least 35% of light through 35% VLT and should have a reflectivity less than 20%.

-4. Rear Windshield: This should also allow at least 35% of light to pass through (35% VLT).
+• Rear Windshield: This too should allow at least 35% of light through 35% VLT.

 Virginia Window Tint Law Darkness For SUV, Trucks And Vans-2024

-Front Windshield: You can apply a non-reflective tint up to 5 inches at the top, above the manufacturer's AS-1 line.
-This tint helps reduce glare from the sun, enhancing driving safety.
-If your vehicle didn't come with this tint from the factory, it's recommended to get it applied as it is allowed by Virginia tint laws.
+• Front Windshield: You can have a non-reflective tint up to 5 inches at the top, above the manufacturer's AS-1 line.
+This is actually to help block glare from the sun to improve safe driving.
+If your vehicle does not have it from the factory, this is highly recommended to have applied since it is permitted under Virginia tint laws.

-Front Side Windows: These windows must allow more than 50% of light to pass through, also known as 50% VLT.
-Up to 20% reflectivity is permitted.
+• Front Side Windows: The front side windows should allow more than 50% of light transmission, also called 50% VLT.
+The reflectivity allowed is up to 20%.

 Note: Applying a strip of non-reflective tint on the front windshield can significantly reduce sun glare and improve driving safety.
 If your vehicle lacks this factory-installed tint, it is advisable to have it added in accordance with Virginia laws.